What’s The Proper CBD Dose For My Dog?

 This is a period of trial and error.
-CBD is not so much ‘condition-specific’ (eg. arthritis vs epilepsy) as it is an individual dog specific medication.
+CBD is not so much ‘condition-specific’ (eg. arthritis vs epilepsy or lymphoma cancer) as it is an individual dog specific medication.
 You, the Pet Parent, are the best source to determine actual effective dosage for your specific pet’s needs.
 This is an experiment, so go-low & go-slow.
 Start with a low amount and titrate up until you find your dog’s effective ‘sweet spot’.
 The sweet-spot is the smallest amount of CBD that achieves the greatest impact.
 Be willing to engage in the science of healing your dog.
 The work you put in now will be justly rewarded later when you see your dog acting, feeling & behaving infinitely better.

 If after giving your dog a set amount of CBD for two weeks or month and you still don’t see the results you want or expect, just know that not all dogs respond the same–even to the same CBD source.
 Be aware that a different CBD may provide the long-lasting relief you and your dog were seeking.
 It may take two or three trials of different CBD products over a three to six month period to hone in on the best source for your specific dog.
 Be patient, all dogs are different.
 Important– higher doses of CBD are not necessarily better and may actually produce the opposite effect!